massimo93/dabomase-italian-datetime-utils/docs/docs-generation-checklist.md

 2. Prepare to generate the markdown docs files:
     - Before starting the docs generation, **make sure** you created the _local_ Release build (see [here](nuget-checklist.md)) and that the Dabomase.ItalianDateTimeUtils.csproj has _GenerateDocumentationFile_ set to **True** : this is because Grynwald.MdDocs makes use of the .NET documentation XML file that these setting triggers when the project is built, otherwise the generation either won't work or will produce any updated document
-    - To generated updated docs, bear in mind to specify the destination folder with caution, because the tool **overrides** all the specified folder content.
+    - To generate updated docs, bear in mind to specify the destination folder with caution, because the tool **overrides** all the specified folder content.
     - To keep consistency in the repository, PROJECT_ASSEMBLY_PATH should be something like _src/Dabomase.ItalianDateTimeUtils/bin/release/netstandard2.0/Dabomase.ItalianDateTimeUtils.dll_ and GENERATED_DOCS_FOLDER should be replaced with _docs/generated_, only bear in mind to launch the command inside the main repository directory, i.e. _dabomase-italian-datetime-utils_.
     - With this in mind, run the following command, replacing PROJECT_ASSEMBLY_PATH and GENERATED_DOCS_FOLDER placeholders with respective values: